-8.1.
-Related Work
+8.1 Related work

-Previous work relevant to the application of trace based security models has been noted in Sect.
-1. A number of different systems have been developed to enforce trace based, or temporal, properties of program execution.
-Perhaps the principal division between them is run-time (Schneider, 2000; Abadi and Fournet, 2003) vs. compile-time (Ball and Rajamani, 2000; Chen and Wagner, 2002; Besson et al., 2001; Schmidt, 1998) verification.
+Previous work relevant to the application of trace-based security models has been noted in Sect.
+1. A number of different systems have been developed to enforce trace-based, or temporal, properties of program execution.
+Perhaps the principal division between them is run-time [1, 34] vs. compile-time [4, 8, 13, 33] verification.
 The focus of this paper is on the latter, which have in common the idea of extracting an abstract interpretation of some form from a program and verifying properties of that abstraction.
-The MOPS system (Chen and Wagner, 2002) compiles C programs to Push-down Automata (PDAs) reflecting the program control flow, where transitions are program transitions and the automaton stack abstracts the program call stack.
-(Jensen et al., 1999; Besson et al., 2001) assume that some (undefined) algorithm has already converted a program to a control flow graph, expressed as a form of PDA.
+The MOPS system [13] compiles C programs to Push-down Automata (PDAs) reflecting the program control flow, where transitions are program transitions and the automaton stack abstracts the program call stack.
+[8, 26] assume that some (undefined) algorithm has already converted a program to a control flow graph, expressed as a form of PDA.

 These aforementioned abstractions work well for procedural programs, but are not powerful enough to fully address advanced language features such as higher order functions and objects.
-Our type and effect (Talpin and Jouvelot, 1992; Amtoft et al., 1999) approach, on the other hand, allows abstract interpretation of higher order (Skalka and Smith, 2004) and Object Oriented programs.
+Our type and effect [3, 41] approach, on the other hand, allows abstract interpretation of higher order [37] and Object Oriented programs.
 Trace effects yielded by the analysis provide a conservative approximation of trace behavior via an LTS (Labelled Transition System) interpretation.
-This allows the expression of program assertions as temporal logical formulae and the automated verification of assertions via model-checking techniques (Steffen and Burkart, 1992).
+This allows the expression of program assertions as temporal logical formulae and the automated verification of assertions via model-checking techniques [40].
+The flavor of polymorphism we use is essentially ML-style let-polymorphism extended with effects, where polymorphic recursion is disallowed.
+Other type and effect systems with similar flavors of polymorphism have been sufficiently expressive to allow polymorphic recursion, including systems for safe region-based memory management [42, 43].
+Another approach to region based memory management uses static union types for flexibility in the presence of dynamic type checking [30], and is similar to our treatment of downcasting in the presence of dynamic cast checks.

-Some of the aforecited systems also automatically verify assertions at compile-time via model-checking, including (Ball and Rajamani, 2000; Chen and Wagner, 2002; Besson et al., 2001), though none of these define a rigorous process for extracting an LTS from higher order or Object Oriented programs.
+Some of the aforecited systems also automatically verify assertions at compile-time via model-checking, including [4, 8, 13], though none of these define a rigorous process for extracting an LTS from higher order or Object Oriented programs.
 In these works, the specifications are temporal logics, regular languages, or finite automata, and the abstract control flow is extracted as an LTS in the form of a finite automaton, grammar, or PDA.
 These particular formats are chosen because these combinations of logics and abstract interpretations can be automatically model-checked.

-Security automata (Schneider, 2000) use finite automata for the specification and run-time enforcement of language safety properties.
-Systems have also been developed for statically verifying correctness of security automata using dependent types (Walker, 2000) and in a more general form as refinement types (Mandelbaum et al., 2003).
-These systems do not extract any abstract interpretations, so are in a somewhat different category than the aforementioned (and our) work.
+Security automata [34] use finite automata for the specification and run-time enforcement of language safety properties.
+Systems have also been developed for statically verifying correctness of security automata using dependent types [45] and in a more general form as refinement types [29].
+These systems do not extract any abstract interpretations, so they are in a somewhat different category than the aforementioned (and our) work.

 Logical assertions can be local, concerning a particular program point, or global, defining the whole behavior required.
-However, access control systems (Wallach and Felten, 1998; Abadi and Fournet, 2003; Edjlali et al., 1998), use local checks.
+However, access control systems [1, 16, 46], use local checks.
 Since we are interested in the static enforcement of access control mechanisms, the focus in this paper is on local, compile-time checkable assertions, though in principle the verification of global properties is possible in our system.
-Related work has also modified our basic approach to enforce "policy framings" that support so-called local liveness properties (Bartoletti et al., 2005b).
+Related work has also modified our basic approach to enforce "policy framings" that support so-called local liveness properties [6].